 The growing population has found Dentistry to be an ever-increasing profession in Saudi Arabia, resulting in many new dental colleges opening up in recent years.
-There are nearly 17,000 licensed and qualified dentists working in the country, of which almost three-quarters are foreign dentists.
-Most of them provide treatment at private clinics and hospitals that are available to ex-pats.
+Nearly 17,000 licensed and qualified dentists are working in the country, of which almost three-quarters are foreign dentists.
+Most of them provide treatment at private clinics and hospitals available to ex-pats.

 The quality and service of dental care in the private sector are considered high standards.
 The following specialist treatments are generally the ones most availed:

 Most well-off Saudi nationals will opt for private treatment; Riyadh and Jeddah are popular destinations for dental tourism.
 You will need to check your insurance policy for details of the coverage it provides.
 Not all private health insurance policies cover dental treatment or may not cover every procedure.

 There are more than 450 hospitals in Saudi Arabia.
 Classified under:

 - 58% public facilities

 The service quality provided at public and private hospitals is similar.
 Private sector hospitals offer a greater range of treatments; however, this comes at a cost; hence, ex-pats are urged to get insurance.

 Public hospitals are reserved for and provide free treatment for all Saudi citizens.
 There are many expert public and private hospitals in Riyadh, Jeddah, etc, for specialist treatments.
 Included in this category is the King Khaled Eye Specialist Hospital, one of the largest eye hospitals in the world.